LaunchCodeEducation/helloworld/_sources/02_Data/practice.rst

             #TODO 3: Print the answer.
 Do not be confused by this print statement - it
             #simply formats the way the time is printed.
             print("You will be traveling to", '%02d:%02d' %(int(finalHr), int("00")))

+    #.

+        **Box Turtles**
+        Write a program that draws a square with side lengths determined by the user.
+The program should ask them how large the box/square should be, and then draw it.

+        .. activecode:: ex_2_9

+            import turtle            	# allows us to use the turtles library wn = turtle.Screen()    	# creates a graphics window alex = turtle.Turtle()

+            # TODO: prompt the user for a size

+            # TODO: draw a square with sides of the given size